UltraStar-Deluxe/Play/UltraStar Play/Assets/StreamingAssets/WebViewScripts/README.md

 to integrate third-party websites in the game.

 ## File Name
-- The file name should be the host of the URL that is handled by the script.
+- The file name must be the host of the URL that is handled by the script.
     - Example: To handle a URL `https://my-video-platform.com/?v=SomeVideoId`, the script should be named `my-video-platform.com.js`
 - After adding a script, the game will assume that the corresponding host is supported.
     - Example: Adding a file `my-video-platform.com.js` will allow you to use the URL `https://my-video-platform.com/?v=SomeVideoId` (with or without `www.`) as #MP3 tag in song files.